-This guide is designed to help your nonprofit get the most out of your strategic plan.
+Whether you’re crafting an emergency plan to react to unexpected external circumstances or if you’re simply creating your strategy for the coming year, this guide will help your nonprofit get the most out of your strategic plan.
 With all of the different models and elements involved in your plan’s creation, you’ll need to consider which formats best meet your nonprofit’s needs.
-Read with us or use the navigation below to jump to the sections most interesting to you:

 - What is a strategic plan for nonprofits?